DigitalCompactCassette/DigitalCompactCassette.github.io/Documentation/README.md

 ## README.md
 The file you're reading.

+## SAA2003.PDF
+The SAA2003 is the Stereo Filter and Codec (SFC) which takes care of compressing and decompressing the PASC data to/from PCM data.
+It looks like it may also be used to recover the clock signals (/L3REF, SBCL and SBWS) when the DCC-175 is recording from the PC, but this is not clear at the time of this writing.

 ## SAA3323.PDF
 The SAA3323 is the Drive Processor which is in every DCC recorder of the second generation (the first generation had a different chip that did the same thing).
 The SAA3323 DRP and the microcontroller work together to make the DCC recorder work.